 Tour of Peterborough Waste Water Treatment Plant, Nov 2017

 We offered tours to the Wastewater Treatment Plant on Nov 2 and Nov 9, 2017.
 A total of 23 people attended, combined.
 Some of returning members who attended the Water tour in September.
 The tour included a visit to the lab on site but mostly we were outdoors looking at the process.
+Please refer to this link for the Organizer's summary report.

 2017 Peterborough Engineering Symposium (PES)